Kankakee Office Champaign Office Danville Office

 What is Considered a Catastrophic Injury in Illinois?

 While there’s no specific definition for catastrophic injury under Illinois law, the term typically references severe, life-altering injuries that result in long-term or permanent disability.
-These injuries not only impact the victim’s ability to work and care for themselves, but also their quality of life.
-Injured individuals often need extensive medical care, rehabilitation, and ongoing assistance – treatment that comes at a significant cost.
+These injuries impact the victim’s ability to work, care for themselves, and maintain their quality of life.

-If someone else is to blame for the injury, Illinois law allows victims to seek compensation for medical expenses, lost income, and other financial losses.
-Let our catastrophic injury attorneys assess your case, determine its value, and fight for the compensation you deserve.
+If someone else is to blame, Illinois law allows victims to seek compensation for financial losses.
+Our catastrophic injury attorneys can assess your case to determine its true value.

 How Much Will My Medical Bills Be After a Catastrophic Injury (TBI)?